Jarfsoft/OOP-Object-Oriented-Programming-/README.md

 5. If the 9 spaces gets occupied and there is no winner yet, the game finish with a draw.

+## Testing
+- run `rubocop -A` to find linter errors and fix them
+- run `rspec` in the root directory to run spec tests

 ## Live Demo

 [Live Demo Link](https://repl.it/@JuanAndrsAndrs7/WhirlwindRoyalblueConfig#main.rb)